 Deduction for business expenses

-You can deduct expenses incurred to ensure your business income.
-You deduct such expenses in your business annual accounts.
-You need to be able to document expenses that you deduct.
+You can get a deduction for the expenses you incur to run your business.
+The expenses must be incurred to secure, get and maintain the ongoing operations of the business.
+You deduct these expenses in your business’s annual accounts.
+You must be able to document the expenses you deduct.

 Examples of deductions include: